ComedicChimera/chai/README.md

 language full self-hosting.
 Eventually, the compiler will be able to compile itself.

-The `bootstrap` directory contains the Python implementation.
+The `bootstrap` directory contains the Go implementation.
 Once that implementation is finished, the `compiler` directory will contain the actual self-hosted (and final) version of the compiler.